TheBigBrainsCompany/TbbcMoneyBundle/README.md

     decimals: 2
 ```

-In your config.yml or config/packages/tbbc_money.yml, add the form fields presentations
+In your config.yml or config/packages/tbbc_money.yml, add the form fields presentations:
 ```yaml
 twig:
     form_themes: